SSWConsulting/SSW.Rules.Content/rules/follow-up-effectively/rule.md

 ## Sprints - Creating a PBI or task

-If working in an agile team it is important for everyone to have visibility of tasks.
-So, if you know something needs to be actioned, then you should always create a PBI.
+If working in an agile team it is important for everyone to have visibility of PBIs and tasks.
+So, if you know something needs to be actioned, then you should always create a PBI or task.

 Sprints also naturally act as a follow up since the tasks will be discussed in the daily scrums and Sprint meetings.